-- 3.1 The object of the Plan is to delineate the extent of the Sha Lo Wan and San Tau DPA (the Area) and to set out the types of developments and uses which are permitted at all times and such types of developments and uses that may be permitted with or without conditions on application to the Board within the boundaries of the Area. - 3.2 It is a small-scale plan and the planning scheme boundary, the boundary of the land use zones may be subject to minor adjustments as detailed planning and development proceed. - 3.3 The Plan is to provide planning guidance and to facilitate development control within the Area during the period required for detailed analysis of the land use pattern, study of infrastructural provisions and development constraints for the formulation of an outline zoning plan (OZP).
+- 3.1 The object of the Plan is to delineate the extent of the Sham Wat and San Shek Wan (including two small pieces of land to the west of San Chau along the coastline) DPA (the Area) and to set out the types of developments and uses which are permitted at all times and such types of developments and uses that may be permitted with or without conditions on application to the Board within the boundaries of the Area. - 3.2 It is a small-scale plan and the planning scheme boundary, the boundary of the land use zones may be subject to minor adjustments as detailed planning and development proceed. - 3.3 The Plan is to provide planning guidance and to facilitate development control within the Area during the period required for detailed analysis of the land use pattern, study of infrastructural provisions and development constraints for the formulation of an outline zoning plan (OZP).